Government contract management is the process of storing, tracking, searching, and managing public-sector agreements after approval.

 Nobody has a view across all of them.
 Not the city attorney, not the budget office, not the procurement officer who has to respond to records requests about agreements she didn’t sign.

 The National Association of State Procurement Officials has been tracking this.
-In their 2025 priorities survey, state Chief Procurement Officers ranked “Modernizing the Procurement Process” as the #1 priority for the second consecutive year.
+In their 2025 priorities survey, state Chief Procurement Officers put “Modernizing the Procurement Process” at #1.
+The ranking held for the second straight year.

 The procurement offices know.
 They just haven’t had a tool that fits.